 - Creates moves management plans for major and mega gift donors

 - Develops new donors and cultivates and stewards existing supporters

-- Develops, evaluates and implements an annual event plan
+- Proposes and implements annual events

 - Collaborates with key stakeholders and develops collaborative campaigns